What is variable life insurance?

 What is variable universal life?

-A variable universal life (VUL) insurance policy is more flexible than standard variable life.
+A variable universal life (VUL) insurance policy is more flexible than a a standard variable life policy.
 It combines variable life with a universal life policy.

-Like a variable life insurance policy, VUL policies have a cash value and the option to invest the cash value.
+Like variable life insurance policies, VUL policies have a cash value and the option to invest in it.
 With that option, some of the same risks apply because the cash value could grow or shrink based on the movements of financial markets.

 But unlike a variable life insurance policy, a VUL policy offers the ability to adjust your insurance premiums along the way.
 In addition, you may have the option to increase or decrease the death benefit tied to a VUL policy as your life circumstances change.